Electrophysiology Lab Data for Ablation Device Sales

 How many electrophysiologists practice in the US?

 Approximately 2,500 board-certified cardiac electrophysiologists, concentrated at hospitals with dedicated EP labs.
+The market is small enough to cover completely but specialized enough that untargeted cardiology outreach wastes most of your effort.

 What is pulsed-field ablation?